Being diagnosed with type 1 diabetes is not easy. It can take time to adjust to and it can affect how you feel.

 Friends and family can help

-Telling people you have diabetes can be difficult, but it'll help them understand what you're going through.
+Telling people you have diabetes can be hard, but it will help them understand what you're going through.

 Friends, family and colleagues can give you support and encouragement when you have just been diagnosed or you're struggling to manage it.